yugabyte/terraform-provider-yba/docs/resources/yb_installation.md

 page_title: "yb_installation Resource - terraform-provider-yugabyte-anywhere"
 subcategory: ""
 description: |-
   Manages the installation of YugabyteDB Anywhere on an existing virtual machine.
 This resource does not track the remote state and is only provided as a convenience tool.
 To reinstall, taint this resource and re-apply.
+To see remote output, run with TF_LOG=INFO
 ---

 # yb_installation (Resource)

 Manages the installation of YugabyteDB Anywhere on an existing virtual machine.
 This resource does not track the remote state and is only provided as a convenience tool.
 To reinstall, taint this resource and re-apply.
+To see remote output, run with TF_LOG=INFO